 What makes a Twitter profile good?
+Some people think what makes a Twitter profile good is the followers.
+I like to look deeper than that.
 In this post, I’ll share a few tips on how to set up your account and engage well.

 You already know how to set up your Twitter account (If you don’t, go here.)
 But now you want to know if your account is professional.
 In other words, does your Twitter profile look good?